deeplearning4j/deeplearning4j/iris-flower-dataset-tutorial.md

 		.iterations(iterations)

 ^ This line specifies the number of iterations the algorithm will train.
 The number of iterations is the number of times you allow a net to classify samples and be corrected with a weight update.
-(Not to be confused with an epoch, which is neural-netspeak for a complete pass through the dataset.)
+(Not to be confused with an epoch, which is neural-netspeak for a complete pass through the dataset.
+An iteration is only to an epoch if you pass through the entire dataset before updating the network's weights.)
 The number of iterations represent the time you allow a net to learn: too few iterations will truncate the learning it might do; too many and you will see decreasing returns.
 Again the variable `iterations` was declared above, and assigned the value of 1000.

    .learningRate(1e-6f)